Sara-DLC/webapi-iv-guided-mine/notes.md

 - extract configuration into invironment variables
-- set up continous Deployment from Github to Heroku -commit and push to Github and the api gets updatd on Heroku
+- set up continous Deployment from Github to Heroku -commit and push to Github and the api gets updatd on Heroku.
+- add a "start" script to `package.json`
+- make port dynamic